 - Douglas Reservoir on the French Broad River

 - Cherokee Reservoir on the Holston River

-Kentucky Reservoir, near the mouth of the Tennessee River, has 4 million acre-feet of flood storage space during the winter and early spring.
-This represents more than 40 percent of the flood storage in the entire TVA reservoir system.
-This capacity can be used to reduce flood crests on the Mississippi River at Cairo, Ill., by as much as two to three feet.
+Kentucky Reservoir, spanning 207 river miles upstream to Pickwick Dam, has 4 million acre-feet of flood storage during winter and early spring.
+This represents more than 40 percent of the flood storage of the entire reservoir system.
+This capacity is used to reduce flood crest on the Mississippi River at Cairo, Ill., by as much as 2 to 3 feet.

-Three other main-river reservoirs upstream from Kentucky but below Chattanooga—Pickwick, Wheeler and Guntersville—provide about 1 million acre-feet of storage space.
-This is used to supplement storage in Kentucky Reservoir and to reduce flooding immediately below these dams.
+Other main-river reservoirs upstream of Kentucky, but downstream of Chattanooga—Pickwick, Wheeler, Guntersville—provide about 1 million acre-feet of storage.
+This is used to supplement storage in Kentucky Reservoir and to reduce flooding downstream of these dams.

-Storage space in main-river reservoirs is limited by topography and the requirement in the TVA Act for a 9-foot waterway for commercial navigation from the beginning of the Tennessee River at Knoxville, Tenn., to its mouth at Paducah, Ky.
+All the storage in main-river reservoirs is limited by topography and the requirement outlined in the TVA Act of 1933 for providing a channel depth of 11 feet for commercial navigation from Paducah, Ky., to Knoxville, Tenn.